yushiangfu/study-notes/z02-dbus-sensors.md

 ## fansensor

-The fan sensor the below steps to prepare both PWM and TACH sensors:
+The fan sensor task is responsible for managing PWM and TACH sensors associated with the fan components.
+It follows the following steps:

-- requests the service `xyz.openbmc_project.FanSensor`
+1. Requests the service `xyz.openbmc_project.FanSensor` to establish communication.
-- obtains fan descriptors from `xyz.openbmc_project.ObjectMapper`
+2. Retrieves fan descriptors from `xyz.openbmc_project.ObjectMapper` to obtain information about the available fan components.
-- finds existing PWM and TACH components under `/sys/class/hwmon/` like the ADC sensor task does
+3. Locates existing PWM and TACH components in the `/sys/class/hwmon/` directory, similar to the ADC sensor task.
-- sets up a PWM or TACH sensor for each matched pair of (descriptor, component)
+4. Sets up a PWM or TACH sensor for each matched pair of (descriptor, component), based on the type of sensor required.
-- sensors read values and update to DBus periodically
+5. Periodically reads values from the sensors and updates them to the D-Bus, ensuring the latest values are accessible to other components and services.

 <details><summary> More Details </summary>